 July is Disability Pride Month.
 This annual observance promotes visibility and mainstream awareness of people with disabilities and their history as a community.

-Although disability pride may mean different things to different people, Disability Pride Month focuses positive attention on the disability community, raises awareness of the disability experience, and amplifies the need for inclusion.
+Although disability pride may mean different things to different people, Disability Pride Month focuses positive attention on the community, raises awareness of the disability experience, and amplifies the need for inclusion.

 Disability Pride Month History